jrzen6972/Metro-API-Data-Visualization/README.md

 # Metro API Data Visualization

-**Before final submission, remove italicized instructions!**

-*Tell me what you've gotten done so far, what obstacles you have encountered, and whether/how your plans have changed as you have gotten to work.
-The writing style can be informal.*

 The Metro API Data Visualization project aims to deliver a new take on what a metro app can be.
 Designing this app as a potential option for commuters, riders should be able to know what the status of their train is at a moment's glance.
 Currently, an arc's length is the singular channel that depicts the train's predicted time from the station (in minutes).
 Once the arc completes into a full circle, there is an inner circle which further indicates the train is either Arriving (yellow) or Boarding (green).
 Being able to use p5.js and OpenProcessing for this project, a mobile interface is something we want to consider with each new addition to the visualization.

 Our visualization follow's WMATA design philosophy, referencing their [Brand and Style Guidelines.](https://www.wmata.com/business/procurement/solicitations/documents/Metro_Brand_and_Style_Guidelines.pdf) These guidelines outline the exact color values used in their color palette, and the exact fonts used in their corportate typeface.
 Both these colors and text fonts are used in our visualization to keep it consistent with other WMATA services.